I became a grandparent three years ago.

 I had no idea just how this would change my life.
 I had had my children and now, as the circle of life intended, it was their turn.
 As my daughter prepared herself for the birth of her first child, I imparted to her what wisdom I could.

 But essentially I felt this was her journey.
-Whilst I was excited for her, and felt so honoured to be such an integral and engaged part of her journey, I somehow imagined that my role would be somewhat passive.
+While I was excited for her and felt so honored to be such an integral and engaged part of her journey, I somehow imagined that my role would be somewhat passive.
 I was careful to remind myself that my daughter was now the parent and that my role would be fleeting at best.

 I was wrong.
 Dead wrong.

-Grandparents, I have come to realise, play an enormous role in the development of a child.
+Grandparents, I have come to realize, play an enormous role in the development of a child.
 And, oh my, what a gift that is.